Recommended for you:

 Raising a Puppy: Things to Consider

 Puppies are little bundles of energy who are often intensely curious about their surroundings.
-Life with a puppy is not that different from life with a human toddler—you'll need a lot of patience as you watch over your pup to keep him out of trouble, instruct him in appropriate behavior and safely teach him about the world.
+Life with a puppy is not that different from life with a human toddler — you'll need a lot of patience as you watch over your pup to keep them out of trouble, instruct them in appropriate behavior and safely teach them about the world.

-The good news is that puppies sleep a lot, although they don't always sleep through the night, and your pup may wake the household whining and barking to express his displeasure at being left alone.
+The good news is that puppies sleep a lot, although they don't always sleep through the night, and your pup may wake the household whining and barking to express their displeasure at being left alone.
 Puppies are also driven to chew a lot as their adult teeth come in, and may see the doggie version of a teething ring in the living room rug, the couch, your favorite pair of shoes and even your hand.
 If you become frustrated with your new pet, it's important to remember that the task of raising a puppy is temporary.
-He'll be all grown up by his first birthday, and he'll leave most of his puppy tendencies behind as he settles into adulthood.
+They'll be all grown up by their first birthday, and they'll leave most of their puppy tendencies behind as they settle into adulthood.

 If you just got a puppy or are getting ready to go pick up your little bundle of joy, you need to be prepared for the new responsibility that is another life.
-This means taking time out of your busy schedule to tend to his needs.
-So, if you are planning on getting a puppy, it is a good idea to do so when you can take time off work, or work from home, to spend with him.
-This will allow you to let him out to do his business frequently, as well as monitor behaviors that he might try to engage in when you're away from the home.
+This means taking time out of your busy schedule to tend to their needs.
+So, if you are planning on getting a puppy, it is a good idea to do so when you can take time off work, or work from home, to spend with them.
+This will allow you to let them out to do their business frequently, as well as monitor behaviors that they might try to engage in when you're away from the home.

 Puppy-proofing Your Home

-It's impossible to provide constant supervision for your energetic, curious pup, so it's important to prepare your home before letting him loose in it.
+While you do your best, it's practically impossible to provide constant supervision for your energetic, curious pup, so it's important to puppy-proof your home before their homecoming.
 Secure electrical cords and move potentially toxic plants or substances, such as cleaning supplies and insecticides, out of reach.
-It's a good idea to crawl through your home to get a puppy's-eye view of his surroundings.
-Remove anything he might be tempted to chew or swallow, and close off vents, pet doors or any other openings that might allow him to become lost or stuck.
-Not only will this help keep him safe, it will also ease your anxiety that your new pup is lost.
+It's a good idea to crawl through your home to get a puppy's-eye view of their surroundings.
+Remove anything they might be tempted to chew or swallow, and close off vents, pet doors or any other openings that might allow them to become lost or stuck.
+Not only will this help keep them safe, it will also ease your anxiety that your new pup is lost.

-You'll need to be ready to start house training your pup as soon as you bring him home.
-If you plan to crate train him, have the crate ready.
-Make it comfortable by lining it with blankets or a dog bed, but make sure it's large enough that he'll have plenty of room to stand up, turn around, and lie down.
-Slowly introduce him to the crate by leaving the door open and letting him explore it on his own.
-You can help tempt him to go in by throwing in a toy or a couple of pieces of food.
-The more comfortable he is with going into the crate, the easier it will be on both of you during training.
+You'll need to be ready to start house training your pup as soon as you bring them home.
+If you plan to crate train them, have the crate ready.
+Make it comfortable by lining it with blankets or a dog bed, but make sure it's large enough that they'll have plenty of room to stand up, turn around and lie down.
+Slowly introduce them to the crate by leaving the door open and letting them explore it on their own.
+You can help tempt them to go in by throwing in a toy or a couple of pieces of food.
+The more comfortable they are with going into the crate, the easier it will be on both of you during training.

-If you're forgoing a crate, prepare a small area, such as a powder room or a corner of a kitchen or laundry room, where he can be confined and kept away from other pets and small children.
-Be sure to provide some puppy training pads to catch any accidents, and include a dog bed, his food and water dishes and a toy or two.
-This area will serve as home base, a safe space from which he can slowly be introduced to the other members of your household and that provides a retreat when he becomes overwhelmed or needs a time out.
+If you're forgoing a crate, prepare a small area, such as a powder room or a corner of a kitchen or laundry room, where they can be confined and kept away from other pets and small children.
+Be sure to provide some puppy training pads to catch any accidents, and include a dog bed, their food and water dishes and a toy or two.
+This area will serve as home base, a safe space from which they can slowly be introduced to the other members of your household and that provides a retreat when they become overwhelmed or need a time-out.

 Supplies You'll Need